2007 National League Two

 2007 National League Two was a semi-professional rugby league football competition played in the United Kingdom, the third tier of the sport in the country.
-The winner of this league was promoted to National League 1.
-There is no relegation from this league as it is the lowest tier of professional rugby league in the UK.
+The winner of this league and the play-off winner were promoted to National League One.
+There was no relegation from this league as it was the lowest tier of professional rugby league in the UK.

+Celtic Crusaders won the title to earn automatic promotion following second-placed Featherstone's loss to Barrow in the final round of the regular season.
+A month later, Featherstone were promoted too when they defeated Oldham 24–6 in the play-off final.